-Intersect ENT has acquired electromagnetic surgical navigation solutions provider Fiagon AG Medical Technologies in a deal valued at €60m.
+Intersect ENT has agreed to acquire electromagnetic surgical navigation solutions provider Fiagon AG Medical Technologies in a deal valued at €60m.

 According to the deal, Intersect ENT will make an initial €15m payment at the time of the closing.
 The company will pay out the remaining price over the subsequent three years in €15m annual payments.